 VISITING THE USA FROM POLAND?

 Before planning your trip to the US, apply for an ESTA for citizens of Poland!Apply for USA ESTA Today

-Within this time period, you may travel to the US numerous times, provided that each stay in the States is 90 days or less.
-If you abuse the 90-day rule, there’s a very high chance you will either get a denial for your ESTA application or you will not be granted entry in the USA once at the U.S. customs.
+Within this time period, you may travel to the US multiple times (within reason), provided that each stay in the States is 90 days or less.
+If you abuse the 90-day rule, there’s a very high chance that future ESTA applications will be denied or you will not be granted entry in the USA once at U.S. customs.